-Resources are accessed by the apps open in the background only when a background process is involved in such as uploading a file, location tracking, playing audio.
+Resources are accessed by the apps open in the background only when a background process is involved, such as uploading a file, location tracking, playing audio.
 This stands true for Android as well as iOS devices.

 Hiroshi Lockheimer, Vice President of Engineering for Android once tweeted “(closing apps in the background) could very slightly worsen unless you and algorithm are ONE (you kill something, system wants it back etc).”

-If you want to improve battery life of your smartphone, you can make use of following tips instead of closing background apps:
+If you want to improve the battery life of your smartphone, you can make use of the following tips instead of closing background apps:

 Turn off Notifications for Frequently Used Apps

 Reducing notifications is one of the efficient means to optimize battery life.
 Turning off notifications for some apps could be helpful.